wamikabro/web-dev-projects.github.io/javascript-calculator/README.md

 - **Mac-Like Interface:** Enjoy a sleek and intuitive user interface inspired by macOS.
 - **User-Friendly:** Easy-to-use design suitable for users of all levels.

-## Usage
+## Live Demo

-To use the calculator, simply open this <a href='https://wamikabro.github.io/javascript-calculator.github.io/'>URL</a> in your web browser.
+To use the calculator, simply open [this URL](https://wamikabro.github.io/web-dev-projects.github.io/javascript-calculator/) in your web browser.
 Then, input your numbers and select the desired operation.

 Please note:

 - This calculator does not support fractional values.
 - It does not provide percentage calculations or handle complex tasks.

-## Demo

-Check out a live demo [here](https://wamikabro.github.io/web-dev-projects.github.io/javascript-calculator/).

 ## Screenshot